Issac-Lopez/cs-3150-projects/README.md

-This a collection of projects based around a course I am taking learning about image processing and computer vision.
+- This a collection of projects based around a course I am taking learning about image processing and computer vision.
+- This project was created using [Google Colab](https://colab.research.google.com/).

 # Project 1
 > Simple enhancement methods to add to an image after background is removed: